 - Get Top-N Processes

-This is an area that is rapidly becoming popular with vROps practicitioners and will continue to be getting improvments and updates.
+This is an area that is rapidly becoming popular with vROps practitioners and will continue to be getting improvements and updates.

-- Monitor compliance for VMs in VMware Cloud on AWS
+- Monitor compliance for virtual machines in VMware Cloud on AWS

-This last feature, Import/Export of custom compliance standards, will be extremely useful and hopefully in the near future we will see a portal available for everyone to share their Complaince Standards in the same way that we can with custom dashboards in the sample exchange. (https://vrealize.vmware.com/sample-exchange/)
+This last feature Import/Export of custom compliance standards will be extremely useful and hopefully in the near future we will see a portal available for everyone to share their compliance standards in the same way we that we can with custom dashboards in the sample exchange. (https://vrealize.vmware.com/sample-exchange/)

 I was pleasantly surprised by the SaaS offering and to be honest it was something that I had previously wondered why they had not considered such a service.
 So that is a good leap forward in their strategic thinking for cloud management.

-With vRealize Business going EOL at the close of 2019 there has been some customer nervousness around how vROps will pick up the baton, it is clear that vROps is not a direct replacement but provides you the tools to achieve what you need in conjunction with VMware’s Cloud Health Tool.
+With vRealize Business going EOL at the close of 2019 there has been some customer nervousness around how vROps will pick up the baton and it is clear it is not a direct replacement rather giving you the tools to achieve what you need in conjunction with VMware’s Cloud Health Tool.

-To close, I am excited about the future of vRealize Operations, it is taking an ever more important role in the cloud management product set for VMware and for many businesses it has now become a go-to tool therefore these improvements and feature additions will only strengthen and sure up its place as a critical component in any SDDC solution.
+To close, I am excited about the future of vRealize Operations, it is taking an ever more important role in the cloud management product set for VMware and for many businesses it has now become a go to tool therefore these improvements and feature additions will only strengthen and shore up its place has a critical component in any SDDC solution.